warang580/datamix/README.md

 ### `paths(data, traverseArrays = false)`

+Warning: paths() actually returns an object of path->value for now, I need to change the API so it's called "plain" and paths() can stay the same

 ```js
 let data = {a: 1, b: {x: 2, y: [3, 4]}, c: ['foo', 'bar']};